uStepper/uStepperS32/README.md

 ## Installation

 Installation is split into two parts - Hardware and Library.
-Both are required to use the uStepper S boards.
+Both are required to use the uStepper S32 boards.
+A video tutorial walking you through the below steps can be found here: https://youtu.be/CyVZvoLPSM4

 ### Hardware Installation